ElioenaiFerrari/ElioenaiFerrari/README.md

 Hi, I'm Elioenai Ferrari and i live in Brazil.
-I'm fanatical about software architecture, design patterns, algorithms and data structures (especially graphs). hope you like it 😄
+I'm fanatical about blockchain, software architecture, design patterns, algorithms and data structures (especially graphs). hope you like it 😄

 - 🔭 I’m currently working on Node.js, Elixir and GO
 - 📫 How to reach me: elioenaiferrari@gmail.com